Buying real estate in Oman?

 Can a foreign-owned company buy property in Oman?

-Owning property through a company does not automatically lower your tax burden in Oman since the main purchase costs are transaction fees rather than annual property taxes, and company ownership can actually increase your US reporting complexity under FATCA rules.
+Holding Oman property through a company does not automatically lower your tax burden, since the main purchase costs in Oman are transaction and registration fees rather than annual property taxes, and a company structure can actually add compliance complexity.

 Thinking of buying real estate in Oman?